 The case created a circuit split among the federal courts of appeal.
 The Seventh Circuit in Hively v.
 Ivy Tech Cmty.
 Coll., S. Bend also held that Title VII protects employees on the basis of their sexual orientation.
 However, the Eleventh Circuit, based in Atlanta, Georgia, reached the opposite conclusion in Evans v.
 Georgia Regional Hospital.
 This issue will likely come before the United States Supreme Court as more federal circuits weigh-in on whether Title VII protects employees on the basis of their sexual orientation.
 Rhode Island employees already enjoy this protection because sexual orientation is listed as protected class in the Rhode Island Fair Employment Practices Act.

-For more information on this issue and other employment law matters, contact PLDO Principal William E. O’Gara at 401-824-5100 or [email protected].
+For more information on this issue and other employment law matters, contact PLDO Principal William E. O’Gara at or firstname.lastname@example.org.
 We welcome your comments, questions and suggestions.